 If you happen to be someone that fits the keyboard warrior description, and you’ve come this far only because you wanted to see where the old bastard was going with this rant, I offer you the following two step checklist as a means of addressing the error of your ways:

-1) Prior to unleashing your righteous “I think I’m tough” ire* upon your intended victim, highlight all points below that pertain to the artist(s) in question:
+1) Prior to unleashing your righteous “I think I’m tough” ire* upon your intended victim, highlight all points below that pertain to the artist(s) in question that you’re about to slag.

 — plays real instruments / can sing without the assistance of the Ke$ha Auto Tune 2011 Special.